sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Once you've configured GitLab as a sign-on provider, you may also want to [add GitLab repositories to Sourcegraph](../external_service/gitlab.md#repository-syncing).

+> NOTE: Administrators on the GitLab instance who then sign in to Sourcegraph will not have access to all of the repositories on Sourcegraph as well.
+Administrators will only have access to repositories on GitLab for which they are assigned the Reporter role and above.

 ### How to control user sign-up and sign-in with GitLab auth provider

 You can use the following filters to control how users can create accounts and sign in to your Sourcegraph instance via the GitLab auth provider.